etleap/etleap-redshift-dev-days/README.md

 ### 2.3.2.
 Set up the MySQL-to-Redshift pipeline

-- You'll see a list with all the tables available in Redshift.
+You'll see a list with all the tables available in the MySQL database.
+We'll create pipelines for all of them in a single workflow.

 - Select all the tables.
 - Click 'Next'.
 - Leave the settings as they are